Radioenge/LoRaMESH/README.md

 Files:

+LoRaMESH.cpp
+   - This library contains a set of functions to configure and operate the EndDevice LoRaMESH Radioenge

 Example_masterslave_analog.ino
    - Initializes the software serial interface on the pins 6 (RX) and 7 (TX).
    - Reads the local device ID to check if it is a master or slave.